TheAlgorithms/Python/README.md

 ### All algorithms  are implemented in Python (for education)

-These implementations are for learning purposes.
+These implementations are only for learning purposes.
 They may be less efficient than the implementations in the Python standard library.

 ## Contribution Guidelines